couds/react-bulma-components/documentation/docs/getting-started/1-install.md

 Currently there are two different ways to use this library depending of your needs.

 - [Basic Configuration](./basic-configuration): The easiest way to start with the library.
-This do not include the bulma styles. you are responsable to add the styles to your site.
+This does not include the bulma styles. you are responsable for adding the styles to your site.

 - [Advanced Configuration](./advanced-configuration): If you want more control over bulma, change the default variables or simple treeshaking of the styles imported.